Aamir Khan: 2018–present: Career slump and resurgence

 In March 2019, on his 54th birthday, Aamir Khan confirmed that he would be seen next in Laal Singh Chaddha, an adaptation of Forrest Gump.
 The film features him in the lead and is directed by Advait Chandan, who previously directed Khan in Secret Superstar.
 The film's release on 11 August 2022 marked Khan's return after a four-year hiatus, opening to mixed reviews from critics.
+The film flopped miserably at the box office and was declared a "disaster".
+In an interview with Hindustan Times, Khan expressed sorrow over the failure of Laal Singh Chaddha, stating, "I made so many mistakes in this film on so many levels.
+Thank God I made these mistakes in just one film."

-Other works
+After another three year hiatus, Khan played a suspended basketball coach who must serve community service by helping a team of players with disabilities, in Sitaare Zameen Par opposite Genelia D'Souza.
+Saibal Chatterjee noted, "Khan effortlessly slips into the character of a temperamental man who is often mocked for his short stature."
+The film did a lifetime business of ₹266.49 crore, thus emerging a hit and marking his comeback.